-Beginning July 1, 2015, UPL payments were phased out, and the Division of Medicaid (DOM) implemented the Mississippi Hospital Access Payment (MHAP) program in its place.
+Beginning July 1, 2015, the Division of Medicaid (DOM) implemented the Mississippi Hospital Access Payment (MHAP) program.
 The program is administered by DOM through the Mississippi Coordinated Access Network (MSCAN) coordinated care organizations (CCOs).
 The CCOs subcontract with the hospitals throughout the state for distribution of MHAP for the purpose of protecting patient access to hospital care.
 The MHAP program began on December 1, 2015, retroactive to July 1, 2015.
 The Hospital also participates in a voluntary disproportionate share program (DSH) available to certain qualifying hospitals in the state Medicaid program.
-The Hospital also receives UPL payments for its nursing home.
-The Hospital recognized UPL/MHAP/DSH revenue of approximately \$484,000 and \$204,000 in 2016 and 2015, respectively.
+The Hospital recognized MHAP/DSH revenue of approximately \$473,000 and \$484,000 in 2017 and 2016, respectively.

-There can be no assurances that the MHAP and UPL programs will remain in effect in future years, or that the Hospital will continue to participate in the programs at reimbursement levels experienced to date.
+There can be no assurances that the MHAP and DSH programs will remain in effect in future years, or that the Hospital will continue to participate in the programs at reimbursement levels experienced to date.

-Approximately 76% and 80% of gross patient service revenue are from participation in the Medicare and state-sponsored Medicaid programs for the years ended September 30, 2016 and 2015, respectively.
-Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
+Approximately 76% of gross patient service revenue was from participation in the Medicare and state-sponsored Medicaid programs for both years ended September 30, 2017 and 2016.
+State laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.